pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-set.md

-`--shareByEmailEnabled [shareByEmailEnabled]`|Set to true to allow to share files with guests and to false to disallow it `--siteDesignId [siteDesignId]`|Id of the custom site design to apply to the site `--title [title]`|The new title for the site collection `--query [query]`|JMESPath query string.
+`--shareByEmailEnabled [shareByEmailEnabled]`|Set to true to allow to share files with guests and to false to disallow it `--siteDesignId [siteDesignId]`|Id of the custom site design to apply to the site `--title [title]`|The new title for the site collection `--sharingCapabilities [sharingCapabilities]`|Set the sharing capabilities for the site.
+Allowed sharing values are :  `Disabled`, `ExternalUserSharingOnly`,  `ExternalUserAndGuestSharing`,  `ExistingExternalUserSharingOnly`.
+`--query [query]`|JMESPath query string.
 See [http://jmespath.org/](http://jmespath.org/) for more information and examples `-o, --output [output]`|Output type. `json,text`.
 Default `text` `--pretty`|Prettifies `json` output